usdot-fhwa-stol/udp-socket/README.md

 - CMake 3.10
 - Python 3

-The UDP Soecket library is one the the FHWA (Federal Highway Administration) STOL (Saxton Transportation Operation Library) libraries built into a Debian package via CMake/CPack scripts from the [carma-builds](https://github.com/usdot-fhwa-stol/carma-builds) repository.
+The UDP Socket library is one the the FHWA (Federal Highway Administration) STOL (Saxton Transportation Operation Library) libraries built into a Debian package via CMake/CPack scripts from the [carma-builds](https://github.com/usdot-fhwa-stol/carma-builds) repository.
 CI (Continuous Integration) scripts also push this Debian package to a STOL Debian Package repository.
 To install this package you must only add this repository to `apt`.

 ```shell
 # Get ubuntu distribution code name.
 All STOL APT debian packages are pushed to S3 bucket based on distribution codename.